foice/BibDesk-MavericksTags/README.md

 BibDesk-OSXTagsPlus
 =====================

-Applescripts to enter keywords in BibDesk and have them instantly added as OS X tags to the file and, together with current date/time, as xattr properties in a JSON list.
+Applescripts to enter keywords in BibDesk and have them instantly added as OS X tags to the PDF file and, together with current date/time, as xattr properties in a JSON list.

 ### Dependencies